cncf/wg-serverless/workflow/spec/spec.md

 and capabilities.
 When picking a current implementations, it is very difficult to later on switch to a different one without investing a lot of time, and effort.

-The goal of the Serverless Workflow sub-group is to:

-- Standardize Serverless Workflow model and definition.
+Serverless Workflow is a specification that strandardizes the model for workflows responsible for orchestrating event-driven serverless applications.

+Main goals of the specification include:

-- Facilitate Serverless Workflow portability.
+- To facilitate Serverless Workflow portability across different vendor platforms
-- Be completely vendor neutral.
+- To be completely vendor neutral
-- Support both stateless and stateful Serverless Workflow implementations.
+- To support both stateless and stateful Serverless Workflow orchestration
-- Supply a light-weight, human-readable, and embeddable format for describing serverless workflows.

-The Serverless Workflow specification defined in this document incorporates all of these goals.
+- To define a light-weight and powerful Serverless Workflow model

 ## Status of this document